matthost/lifespan/README.md

 ### Supplements

-I take and think everyone should take these:
+These are the essentials with the highest reward and lowest risk.
+Everyone should take these:

 - Rapamycin
   - Background